 - Jumper cables

-- A first aid kit (Band-Aids, gauze, hand sanitizer, antibiotic ointment, tweezers, aspirin, etc.)
+- First aid kit (Band-Aids, gauze, hand sanitizer, antibiotic ointment, tweezers, aspirin, etc.)

 - Flashlights and extra batteries

-- A tool kit with screwdrivers, a pocket knife, an adjustable wrench and pliers
+- Tool kit with screwdrivers, a pocket knife, an adjustable wrench and pliers

 - Paper towels